Medical Student Education

 The Division of Undergraduate Education is committed to providing a complete learning experience for medical students.
 The knowledge of life supportive measures as well as the recognition and management of common medical emergencies are fundamental for all health care providers.
 Emergency Medicine faculty are committed to these priorities by providing instruction through lectures, workshops and bedside teaching.
 Based at suburban and Level I Trauma centers, our EDs have care areas that include urgent, nonurgent, trauma and observational units providing care to more than 135,000 patients per year.

 In addition to formal electives, the division supports the Emergency Medicine Interest Group (EMIG) activities including simulation education, ultrasound workshops and career guidance meetings and opportunities to attend emergency medicine lectures.
 The division offers career guidance and support by acting as individual advisors and preceptors as well as holding panel discussions several times a year.

 Are you looking for a great place to do a rotation in Emergency Medicine?
-Trying to find a location for Toxicology or EM Ultrasound where the faculty are experts and talented instructors?
 Then consider the Emergency Department at the University of Massachusetts.

 MEDICAL STUDENT ELECTIVES

 For those interested in learning the fundamentals of recognition and treatment of urgent conditions, our 4-week clerkship provides an exciting training experience with clinical experiences complemented by a didactic workshop curriculum including ultrasound and simulation.

 Wilderness Medicine Elective (4th year students) (XX-474) For further details about the elective click here.

 Wilderness Medicine Optional Enrichment Elective (first and second year medical students)

 If learning about environmental emergencies and management in the field is more you thing, check out our Wilderness Elective.
 Sessions include workshop stations at our local mountain.